The Joy of Spring

 One of my favorite ways to declare spring is Hyacinths, Daffodils and Tulips!

-If you were inspired and added spring flowering bulbs to their landscapes, you have been enjoying a spring full of color.
-Bulbs started blooming early and just keep adding color.
+If you were inspired and added spring flowering bulbs to your landscape, you are enjoying a spring full of color.

 What a wonderful greeting!

-We hope, as the landscape burst with new life, you find joy in the beauty God creates for us every spring.
+We hope, as the landscape burst with new life, you find joy in the beauty God creates for us every spring, without fail.

 Don’t let the busyness of life rob you of the joy of spring!